 So when Yo!
 Sushi invited me to visit their new restaurant in Selfridges Birmingham, I didn’t take long to accept the invitation.
 They’ve actually had a restaurant in Selfridges for quite a few years, and it’s one that I’ve visited on several occasions.

 But when they moved to a new location within the store, the restaurant got a swish new look, and an exclusive Selfridges menu.
-I met up with Mark when he finished work one evening last week, and we paid Yo!
-Sushi a visit for dinner.

 A new look for the new Yo!
 Sushi restaurant